 In Fig. 1 we display the time profiles of 13 events (out of the 16 GLE events occurring during 1994-2007) analyzed in Reames (2009a), for which the solar release time could be determined with the velocity dispersion method.
-The flare time profiles we show in Fig. 1 are the soft X-ray fluxes $I{SXR}(t)$ detected by GOES in the soft (1-8 Å) and hard (0.5-4 Å) channel (red solid and dashed curves), as well as their time derivatives (black solid and dashed curves), which are generally considered as a good proxi of the hard X-ray flux $I{HXR}(t)$, according to the Neupert effect (Neupert 1968; Hudson 1991; Dennis and Zarro 1993; see also Section 13.5.5 in Aschwanden 2004 and references therein).
-Note that the time derivatives of both soft X-ray channels yield a near-simultaneous hard X-ray peak time (< 1 min) within the accuracy needed here.
+The flare time profiles we show in Fig. 1

+Fig. 1 Time profiles of the GOES 1-8 Å soft X-ray fluxes (solid red curve), GOES 0.5-4 Å fluxes (dashed red curve), and their time derivatives (thick black curves), which are a proxi for the hard X-ray flux, and solar particle release times with uncertainties (hatched areas) of 13 GLE events during 1998-2006.
+The time range is centered at the hard X-ray peak time (given on the left side).
+The solar particle release times (SPR) are determined from the velocity dispersion of particles detected with WIND by Reames (2009b), corrected by +8.3 min to the photon arrival time at Earth.
+The start times of radio type II bursts are indicated with vertical dashed bars are the soft X-ray fluxes $I{SXR}(t)$ detected by GOES in the soft (1-8 Å) and hard (0.5-4 Å) channel (red solid and dashed curves), as well as their time derivatives (black solid and dashed curves), which are generally considered as a good proxi of the hard X-ray flux $I{HXR}(t)$, according to the Neupert effect (Neupert 1968; Hudson 1991; Dennis and Zarro 1993; see also Sect.
+13.5.5 in Aschwanden 2004 and references therein).
+Note that the time derivatives of both soft X-ray channels yield a near-simultaneous hard X-ray peak time (<1 min) within the accuracy needed here.
 The time profiles shown in Fig. 1 are all of the same length (1 hr) and centered at the hard X-ray peak time t{HXR} , which we consider as the reference time for acceleration of the most energetic electrons during a flare.
-The physical explanation for the Neupert effect is that the hard X-ray peak time coincides with the time of most intense precipitation of accelerated high-energy electrons down to the chromosphere (within a time-of-flight interval of $\approx 10-100$ ms), which represents the time interval of most intense heating of chromospheric plasma, giving rise to the steepest increase of the soft X-ray flux during a flare.
-These hard X-ray peak times t{HXR} are listed in Table 1, which typically occur about $\approx 5-10$
+The physical explanation for the Neupert effect is that the hard X-ray peak time coincides with the time of most intense precipitation of accelerated high-energy electrons down to the chromosphere (within a time-of-flight interval of \approx 10-100 ms), which represents the time interval of most intense heating of chromospheric plasma, giving rise to the steepest increase of the soft X-ray flux during a flare.
+These hard X-ray peak times t{HXR} are listed in Table 1, which typically occur about $\approx 5-10$ min after the soft X-ray onset times, but precede the soft X-ray peak times by about 1-15 min.
+The start or peak of soft X-ray emission (as listed in GOES flare catalogs) should not be used as a reference time for particle acceleration, because they rather bracket the beginning and end of significant hard X-ray emission and the concomitant acceleration phase.

-$$I{HXR}(t) \approx \frac{dI{SXR}(t)}{dt} ,$$ (1)
+$$I{HXR}(t) \approx \frac{dI{SXR}(t)}{dt},$$ (1)